-One thing is clear, the new cryptocurrencies have brought with them technology that will change the way the world does business, and if you want to be in position to profit from this generational change, you need to get involved.
+One thing is clear, the new CCs have brought with them a technology that will change the way the world does business, and if you want to be in position to profit from this generational change, you need to get involved.
 The first step is to get informed.

 While there is a great deal of volatility in the crypto space, as an investor, you need to understand that the underlying blockchain technology is a disruptive technology that will impact a great many sectors.
 It is for this reason that our Crypto Trend service covers much more than just crypto currencies, it covers blockchain, AI, 5G, and many other new technologies that we believe will have a profound impact on how the world conducts business going forward, similar to how the internet re-shaped our lives.
 As highlighted in our February 3rd blog, there are currently over 36 industries that are heavily investing in blockchain technology today.